masscrx/munin-plugin-iptables/README.md

 - Firewall rules write to (specified in rsyslog's configuration) file, default to /var/log/iptables.log all dropped events

 #### Munin plugin
-- Munin plugin read iptables.log and count all dropped events
+- Munin plugin read iptables counters and count all dropped packets (appropriate rules are commented)

 # Configuration: